 Modify the mailserver.cfg file to use the appropriate paths on the target server.

 Note: It is possible to use your existing Kerio Connect license on a new test server without stopping the old server, as long as the new server is of the same OS type as the old server and the Download Limit for your license has not been reached.
 Please review the Registering Kerio Connect Trial Version article for information on how to properly register a trial license.
-You can only install a trial license on a server if the server has not been installed with one previously.
+You can only install a trial license on a new server that doesn't contain data from another server (i.e. a blank server).

 Verification and Final Steps